sciwp/docs/docs/installation.md

 }
 ```

-Once applied this configuration, both WordPress and SCIWP will be able to process new routes and permalinks structures.
+Once applied this configuration, both WordPress and SCIWP will be able to process new routes and permalink structures.

 ## Extending your Plugin

 If you want to create another plugin as an extension of the plugin you have just created (MyPlugin, as per our example), you don't need to follow this process again.
-It's enough to add this line of code in the main file of the new plugin:
+It's enough to add this line of code in the main file of the new plugin, where **_MyPlugin_** is the namespace of your main plugin:

 ```php
 # Define namespace